flutter/website/src/docs/cookbook/forms/validation.md

 ## 2. Add a `TextFormField` with validation logic

-You have the `Form` in place,
+Although the `Form` is in place, it doesn't have a way for users to enter text.
-but you haven't provided a way for users to enter text.
+That's the job of a [`TextFormField`]({{site.api}}/flutter/material/TextFormField-class.html).
-This is the job of a [`TextFormField`]({{site.api}}/flutter/material/TextFormField-class.html).
+The `TextFormField` widget renders a material design text field and can display validation errors when they occur.

-The `TextFormField` widget renders a material design text field and knows how to display validation errors when they occur.
+Validate the input by providing a `validator()` function to the `TextFormField`.
+If the user's input isn't valid, the `validator` function returns a `String` containing an error message.

-How to validate the input?
-By providing a `validator()` function to the `TextFormField`.
-If there is an error with the information the user has provided, the `validator` function returns a `String` containing an error message.
-If there are no errors, the function returns nothing.
+If there are no errors, the validator must return null.

 For this example, create a `validator` that ensures the `TextFormField` isn't empty.
 If it is empty, return a friendly error message.

 <!-- skip -->
 ```dart